 It is rather easy to connect William to his sons Richard and William II who have extensive descendancy in Southern Alabama.
 But where do Reddick, Churchwell, and William J. fit in?
 They are too young to be William's sons but too old to count among his known grandsons.

 To Tarvin researcher Steve Tarvin, George is the key to these relationships.
 That William named a son George is not a surprise.
 His grandfather was George.
 He had a brother named George, who fathered a son George (whom we call Reverend George).
-The king was named George and George Washington was a famous countryman.
+The English king was named George and George Washington was a famous countryman.
 And, William migrated his family to a colony named after King George.

 In 1785, George was granted 150 acres of land on Little Kiokee Creek, apparently near his father's and brother's land holdings.
 He lived in Richmond (Columbia) County, then in Effingham, Jefferson, Laurens, and Twigg Counties before finally moving to Houston County.
 He is on the Montgomery County tax rolls of 1805-06.
 He married a Martha H. about 1809.
 His children were apparently Clara/Clarissa, David, William M., Martha, Mary, and George Franklin, born between 1810 and 1819.
 He died 11 Nov 1834 in Houston Co., Georgia.

 These children of George seem to come late in life for him, beginning when he was about 55 years old.
 One can surmise that a land-holding man in pioneer Georgia might have married earlier, perhaps in Richmond Co., before his migrations.
 Or so thinks Steve Tarvin.
 Steve speculates that George might have married first about 1790 or earlier, giving rise to the possibility that Churchwell (b.
 1793), William J. (b.
 1794), and Reddick (b.
 1807) were his sons by this previous marriage.